MrOrero/bank-account-management-api/readme.md

 - Install project dependencies by running `npm install`.

-- Before compilation you should install typescript globally using `npm install typescript`
+- Before compilation you should install typescript globally using `npm install typescript -g`

 - Then to compile kindly use `npm build`